A Full Day in Frankfurt

 When I boarded the train, I learned that it was actually going to Mainz, a quaint town about 15 minutes away from the airport in the opposite direction.
 I heard that if you want to see the more traditional Germany, this is the place to go.
 The temptation to go there was so strong and I knew I still had a few more hours to spare but fatigue got the better of me.
 I must be really tired because the moment the train stopped at the airport, I got off.
 Mainz would have wait for the next trip.

 The airport was packed when I arrived.
 There were more arrivals and departures that afternoon and the place was like a zoo.
 It reminded me of the Metrotown Mall in Burnaby (Vancouver) on a busy weekend.
-After braving the crowd, I managed to find a comfortable little spot in one corner to rest my feet, and before I knew it, I fell asleep...yes, just like that.
+After braving the crowd, I managed to find a comfortable little spot in one corner to rest my feet, but before I knew it, I fell asleep...yes, just like that.
 I must have been really exhausted to have slept sitting down in a public place, surrounded by strangers, without a care in the world.
 Luckily, nobody paid any attention to me while I was dozing off.

-I felt a little refreshed after that sit-down power nap.
-There was a Vietnamese girl sitting beside me when I woke up, so I chatted with her for a bit.
-She was waiting for her husband to pick her up.
-She said she lives in Frankfurt and the week before, she and her husband traveled to France.
+She, on the other hand, was waiting for her husband to pick her up.
+She said she lives in Frankfurt.
+The week before, they traveled to France.
 Air France lost their luggage and couldn't track it, so for the duration of their trip in Paris and the surrounding areas, they had nothing and had to buy everything from toiletries to clothes.

-That day, their luggage was finally found and she was at the airport to claim it.
-Her husband was going to meet her after his appointment.
-She mentioned that though she lives in Frankfurt, she goes to Vietnam twice a year and twice a year to South Africa too, where she spent the previous three years studying English and where she met her husband.
-We had an interesting conversation about living abroad and learning another language.
-When her husband arrived, she introduced me to him and upon learning that I was bound for Namibia, he gave me some travel tips, as he travels quite a bit to Africa.
+We chatted some more while waiting.
+She mentioned that though she lives in Frankfurt, she goes to Vietnam twice a year and twice a year to South Africa too, where she spent the previous three years studying English.
+We had an interesting conversation about living abroad, being away from family, stating a new life in another country, traveling, and learning another language.
+When her husband arrived, she introduced me to him and upon learning that I was bound for Namibia, he gave me some tips, as he travels quite a bit to Africa.
+He also mentioned he was going to Canada in the next few months, and I gave him a few tidbits as well.
+What a nice couple!

 Comments